Kanbei-Kikuchiyo/balatro-vietnamese-translation/README.md

 ## Contributors

-David Lefebvre (Kanbei) for the technical part, TBD (Yami) for the translation part.
+Yami for the translation part, David Lefebvre (Kanbei) for the technical part.

 ## License